What are the reasons that thrive you to open a coworking space?

-If you don’t have any experience in the field, the key is to partner up with a school or company which already organises its courses and has its own networks, but needs a physical space.
+If you don’t have any experience in the field, the key is to partner up with a school or company which already organises its courses and has its own networks but needs a physical space.
 Look out for private schools, academies or online platforms.

 You can also organise workshops and courses yourself, but it will take longer for them to become profitable.

 A bar or restaurant open to the public could represent your principal economic revenue, and at the same time will attract new coworkers.
-You will need an additional activity license however.
+You will need an additional activity license, however.

 The other option is to open a bar exclusively for members.
-It won’t make the same amount of money but it is sure to become an important area for members and highly valued by the community.
+It won’t make the same amount of money but it is certain to become an important area for members and highly valued by the community.

 An ‘incubator’ is a mentoring service provided by professional experts to help entrepreneurs and startups to create and develop ideas and projects, and launch successfully into the market.
 In Spain, this service is relatively uncommon when compared to the European, American, African and Asian coworking markets.